juncture-digital/juncture-digital.github.io/_docs/attribution/index.md

 ## Technologies Used by Juncture

 Juncture is built on a modular architecture that combines modern web technologies with the simplicity of Markdown.
-Below is a list of the key libraries, services, and technologies that power the Juncture IFC system.
+Below is a list of the key libraries, services, and technologies that power Juncture.

 ---